Borscht: Precursors

-Borscht derives from a soup originally made by the Slavs from common hogweed (Heracleum sphondylium, also known as cow parsnip), which lent the dish its Slavic name.
+Borscht derives from a soup originally made by the Slavs from common hogweed (Heracleum sphondylium, also known as cow parsnip), which gave the dish its Slavic name.
 Growing commonly in damp meadows throughout the north temperate zone, hogweed was used not only as fodder (as its English names suggest), but also for human consumption—from Eastern Europe to Siberia, to northwestern North America.

 The Slavs collected hogweed in May and used its roots for stewing with meat.
 As for the stems, leaves, and umbels; these would be chopped, covered with water and left in a warm place to ferment.
 After a few days, lactic and alcoholic fermentation produced a mixture described as "something between beer and sauerkraut".
-This fermented product was then used for cooking a soup.

 The said soup—with aforementioned fermented hogweed concoction used—was characterized by a mouth-puckering amount of sourness in its taste, while its smell was described as pungent As the Polish ethnographer Łukasz Gołębiowski wrote in 1830, "Poles have been always partial to tart dishes, which are somewhat peculiar to their homeland and vital to their health."
 (Note: Polish: Lubili i lubią Polacy kwaśne potrawy, ich krajowi poniekąd właściwe i zdrowiu ich potrzebne.)
 Simon Syrenius (Szymon Syreński), a 17th century Polish botanist, described "our Polish hogweed" (Note: Polish: barszcz nasz polski.) as a vegetable that was well known throughout Poland, Ruthenia, Lithuania and Samogitia (that is, most of the northern part of Eastern Europe), typically used for cooking a "tasty and graceful soup" (Note: Polish: smaczna i wdzięczna ... polewka.) with capon stock, eggs, sour cream and millet.
 More interested in the plant's medicinal properties than its culinary use, he also recommended pickled hogweed juice as a cure for fever or hangover.